|

 story / subject)?"
 Be prepared for "Yes, I need

-to (do some-thing else now)."
+to (do something else now)."

-Do you think you ever over-talk and/or bore
+Do you ever over-talk and/or bore

 people?
 How do you know?